-How economic growth has become anti-life Limitless growth is the fantasy of economists, businesses and politicians.
+How economic growth has become anti-life | Vandana Shiva Limitless growth is the fantasy of economists, businesses and politicians.
 It is seen as a measure of progress.
 As a result, gross domestic product (GDP), which is supposed to measure the wealth of nations, has emerged as both the most powerful number and dominant concept in our times.
 However, economic growth hides the poverty it creates through the destruction of nature, which in turn leads to communities lacking the capacity to provide for themselves.
 The concept of growth was put forward as a measure to mobilise resources during the second world war.
 Thus nature’s amazing cycles of renewal of water and nutrients are defined into nonproduction.
 Water available as a commons shared freely and protected by all provides for all.
 In the same vein, evolution has gifted us the seed.
 Nature is impoverished, biodiversity is eroded and a free, open resource is transformed into a patented commodity.
 Poverty is also further spread when public systems are privatised.